DaymudeLab/assembly-theory/README.md

 uv tool install maturin  # using uv
 ```

-Then, within a virtual environment, build and install this project as a Python package:
+Within the virtual environment, build and install this project as a Python package:

 ```shell
 maturin develop --release